pavel-kirienko/o1heap/README.md

 ![WCMC](docs/H.png "Total worst-case memory consumption (H) as a function of max fragment size (n) and total memory need (M)")

-The allocation and deallocation routines are strictly linear and contain neither loops nor recursive calls.
-In order to further improve the real-time performance, manual branch hinting is used, allowing the compiler to generate code that is optimized for the longest path, thus reducing WCET.

 ## Usage

 ### Integration